bishre/react-form-nord/README.md

-you should have latest version of node and npm installed on your computer. run npm i to install all dependencies. after that run npm start to run the app on the browser.
+install latest version of nodejs and npm on the computer. clone this repository to your local drive. open command line terminal and navigate to the app folder. run npm install on your project root. it will install all the dependencies required for this project. after that, run npm start and open the app on the browser at http://localhost:3000/